 3. Know your food sensitivities

 - By identifying foods that your immune system is reacting to, you’re able to decrease inflammation in your body.
 Many people link flares in their skin condition with food consumption.
 Dairy and eczema is very common example!
-Our 21 Day Detox is a great way to experience a proper elimination diet so you can understand scientifically which foods you could be sensitive to

 4. Green your beauty cabinet